gmijo47/gmijo47/README.md

 - 👋 Hi, I’m @gmijo47
-- 👀 I’m interested in Development
+- 👀 I’m interested in Game, AntiCheat, Software Development
-- 🌱 I’m currently learning C ++

 <!---
 gmijo47/gmijo47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.